janet-lang/janet/README.md

 ### NetBSD

-NetBSD build instructions are the same as the FreeBSD build instuctions.
+NetBSD build instructions are the same as the FreeBSD build instructions.
 Alternatively, install directly from packages, using `pkgin install janet`.

 ### Windows